-How long does it take to break in a subwoofer?
+How much time does a subwoofer need to be broken in?
 It usually takes a few weeks to break.
 During this time, you should play your music at moderate levels so the speaker can loosen up and sound at best.

 After the initial subwoofer break in period, you can crank the bass for an even more powerful sound.
 Have fun testing out your new loudspeaker system, and enjoy the improved audio quality!